Author & Blogger& Book Reviewer

 But the inheritance was nearly worthless - Vincent was barely known in 1891.
 Because of this, for fifteen years Jo labored to promote Vincent’s work, ultimately saving it from oblivion.

 Standing in that Van Gogh Museum, staring at a postage-stamp size photo of Jo I wondered, why did she do it?
 What passion drove her?

 Like a fishhook, this moment barbed my thought.

 A few years later, when I decided to un-retire, it was time to tell her story.

 So, I’ve been writing and researching and imagining an historical fiction novel about Jo.
 My book is inspired by her true story.
-I’ve gathered up bits about early 20th century life, imagined the artists and influencers Jo could rub elbows with, traveled to the homes she once lived in, and am trying to depict the harsh headwind she had to overcome in championing Vincent’s paintings…for years.
+I’ve gathered up bits about early 20th century life, traveled to the homes she once lived in, and poured through the same letters Jo read.

 It’s a story of courage and despair, betrayal, and hope.
 It takes place both in the 20th century glamor of Paris and low country towns in the Netherlands.
 Along the way, Jo confronts headwinds of arrogance and ignorance.
 Her courage and sacrifice save one of the world’s greatest artists from being lost forever.